 Recipes

-Cook-first pages for rice meals, fermented ingredients, support dishes, leftovers, and pantry-first everyday cooking.
+Cook-first pages for rice meals, fermented ingredients, pantry-led everyday cooking, smaller dishes, leftovers, and the next meal.

 This is not a generic recipe archive.
-It is where rice knowledge, fermentation practice, pantry judgment, and no-waste logic turn into bowls, side dishes, and the next practical meal.
+It is where rice knowledge, fermentation practice, pantry judgment, and no-waste logic turn into something you can actually cook.

 In brief: Recipes is where the site stops framing and starts cooking.